Email FacebookTwitterMenu burgerClose thin

 Share

 Individual retirement accounts (IRAs), 401(k)s and other workplace plans can help you build wealth for the future while enjoying some tax benefits.
 However, once you retire, you’ll need to account for required minimum distributions (RMDs).
-The IRS requires you to begin taking distributions from certain retirement accounts beginning at age 73 (72 prior to 2023).
-Applying some RMD strategies can help you to reduce distributions and better manage your tax bill.
+The IRS requires you to begin taking distributions from certain retirement accounts, but applying these RMD strategies can potentially help you reduce distributions and better manage your tax bill.

 A financial advisor can help you create a financial plan to manage your taxes in retirement.
 Speak with a financial advisor today.